Minor in Hebrew

 Six 4-unit courses with a grade of C or higher:

-• With approval from the Hebrew minor advisor, up to two non-LH courses may be counted among these five
+With approval from the Hebrew minor advisor, up to two courses in English (LH courses or courses from other departments) may be counted among these five.

 Up to four courses taken at BU’s Study Abroad program in Haifa can count toward the Hebrew minor (as can up to three courses taken at non-BU abroad programs in Israel and preapproved by the Hebrew minor advisor and the external programs manager at BU Study Abroad).